BRIGHTHABEEB/MyFirstRepo/README.md

+This is my first repository created as part of a GitHub learning task
 # MyFirstRepo
-learng this hard stuff from alx..hmmm
+learning this hard stuff from alx..hhmmhnmnmn